Alkan Tololo: Other activities

 Tololo later became chancellor of Vudal University, situated in his home province.
 He served as chair of the National Broadcasting Corporation of Papua New Guinea and of the National Agricultural Research Institute (NARI).
 An early pioneer of Savings and loan associations, he was a founder member of the East New Britain Savings and Loans Society, which started with 23 members and by the time of his death had 24,000.

 Death

 Tololo died of an apparent heart attack, on 26 August 2003.
 At the time of his death he was still chancellor at Unitech and Vudal universities.

 Awards and honours

 Tololo was made an Officer of the Order of the British Empire (OBE), a Commander of the same Order (CBE), and a Knight Commander of the Order (KBE).

-Buildings were named after him at UPNG and at NARI.
+Buildings were named after him at UPNG, PNG Unitech and at NARI.
 Unitech established a foundation in his honour, to provide fellowships for students.